Home » Biblical Meanings » Biblical Meaning of the Month of August

 3. The disciples are awestruck by what they see and hear, and Peter suggests building three shelters, one for Jesus, one for Moses, and one for Elijah.

-See Also: Biblical Meaning Of Wallet In A Dream
+See Also: Biblical Meaning Of 31

 The Significance of the Transfiguration